Introduction

 What are the Four Horsemen of communication?▾

-The Four Horsemen are criticism, contempt, defensiveness, and stonewalling — four communication patterns identified by Dr. John Gottman that predict relationship failure with over 93% accuracy.
+The Four Horsemen are criticism, contempt, defensiveness, and stonewalling.
+Four communication patterns identified by Dr. John Gottman that research has linked to relationship failure.
 They are named after the Four Horsemen of the Apocalypse because their sustained presence signals a relationship is in serious danger.

 What does criticism look like in a text message?▾